xe-nvdk/awesome-swarm/README.md

 docker swarm init
 ```

 The above command will create a manager docker Swarm node.
-If this your first time playing with Docker Swarm, it's ok have one instance of Swarm running, but if you want to explode all their capabilities it's recommended create a cluster with at least one manager and two nodes.
+If this your first time playing with Docker Swarm, it's ok have one instance of Swarm running, but if you want to explode all their capabilities it's recommended create a cluster with at least one manager and two worker nodes.

 If you want add more workers to the cluster.
 You need to execute the following in each node: